ZeeCoder/use-resize-observer/README.md

 ## Throttle / Debounce

-You might want values less frequently than actually reported.
+You might want to receive values less frequently than changes actually occur.

-While this hook does not come its own implementation of throttling / debouncing the reported values (Issue #19), you can use hook composition to achieve it:
+While this hook does not come with its own implementation of throttling / debouncing, you can use hook composition instead to achieve the same results:

 [CodeSandbox Demo](https://codesandbox.io/s/use-resize-observer-throttle-and-debounce-8uvsg)

-## SSR, Default Size
+## Defaults (SSR)

+On initial mount the ResizeObserver will take a little time to report on the actual size.

+Until then the hook receives the first measurement, it returns with "1x1" by default.

-You can set the default size, which is useful for SSR.
+You can override this behaviour, which could be useful for SSR as well.

 ```js
 const { ref, width, height } = useResizeObserver({